First concerts at St Mary’s Church, Banbury, called “Children Singing for Children” in aid of Save the Children Fund. Started at Christmas…

 The National Association for Primary Education speaks for young children and all who live and work with them.

-We are delighted to announce our partnership with easyfundraising.
-This great service gives you a free way to raise money for your school by shopping online.
+We are delighted to announce our involvement with Easyfundraising.
 CLICK HERE to find out more.